zack-bitcoin/amoveo-docs/blog_posts/composing_amm_with_conditional_contracts.md

 In order to calculate this ideal mixture, the strategy I have found that works is a simple gradient descent.
 I look at the price on each path.
 If a path is more expensive than average, then I spend less on that path.
 If a path is less expensive than average, then I spend more on that path.
 Eventually every path has the same price, which means there is no arbitrage opportunity left, and this is the ideal trade.

+Corollary:

+Since any of the 3 markets can be used to provide liquidity, this means that a person holding the source currency of that contract is able to convert the source currency entirely into liquidity shares of the 3 markets, without being left holding any of the subcurrencies, and without changing the price in any of the markets.